oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   inherited from the attribute definition in the parent entity type definition.

-- status: a new definition is unrestricted and will overwrite the one inherited from the attribute definition in the parent entity type definition.

 - validation: a new definition is unrestricted; this validation clause does not replace the validation clause defined in the attribute definition in the parent entity type but is considered in addition to